 Leadership and Team Building

 The signature of best teams is in the outcomes they produce.
+That means employing the talents of every team member, not just your "star" players.

 In your role as leader, getting individuals to work well together is not just a plus, it is a must.